 Introduction

 Definitely need input on this, but also need to have another discussion about the claims we want to make based on having 4 (complete) datasets.

+Intro: emergence of language is cool.

+Paragraph: First words in comprehension – Bergelson & Swingley

+Paragraph: Why are we interested in first productions?

+Paragraph: parent report – advantages and disadvantages

+Paragraph: summary of our wrok

 General Data Collection Methods

 Data for this study is comprised of 4 different datasets, each obtained from a different source.
 Three of the 4 datasets were drawn from surveys specifically designed for this study.
-The last dataset contains data from Wordbank, an online repository of MB-CDI data with more than 30,000 datapoints (?
-Correct?).
+The last dataset contains data from Wordbank, an online repository of data from the MacArthur-Bates Communicative Development Inventories, a widely-used parent-report vocabulary checklist (Fenson et al., 2007).

 Survey 1: Children’s Discovery Museum Survey

+Participants

+We sent out a brief survey on children’s first words to subscribed members of a large local children’s museum.
+We received 502 responses to our survey (215 female, 285 male, and 2 with no reported gender; M age = 11 mo, median = 10 mo).
+Due to the diversity of the San Jose community, several of the first word responses were not in English.
+Responses were translated into English where possible.

 Materials

-A brief web-based survey (created with JavaScript and HTML) was posted online for interested parents who had received the mailing.
-This survey asked parents to list their child’s first word (excluding “Mama” and “Dada”), what the word referred to (i.e., the CDI category), a description of the situation surrounding the first word, the child’s age at time of utterance (10 months or younger, 11 months, 12 months, 13 months, 14 months or older), the child’s current age, and their gender.
+Parents completed a brief web-based survey (created with JavaScript and HTML).
+The survey asked parents to list their child’s first word (excluding “mama” and “dada”), what they thought word referred to, a description of the situation surrounding the first word, the child’s age at time of utterance (≤10 mo or younger, 11 mo, 12 mo, 13 mo, ≥14 mo), the child’s current age, and their gender.
 Parents answered for only one child in this survey.

-Participants

-We sent out a brief survey on children’s first words to subscribed members of the Children’s Discovery Museum in San Jose mailing list.
-We received 502 responses.
-Due to the diversity of the San Jose community, several of the first word responses were not in English.
-These participants were not excluded, but the standardized response was translated into English when possible.
-Of the 502 total children listed in the responses, 215 were female, 285 were male, and 2 did not have an identified gender (mean age = 11 months, median age = 10 months ).

 Data processing

-As the input for the child’s first word was free response, parents’ responses occasionally needed to be cleaned and standardized for ease of analysis.
-In some cases, data cleaning involved fixing obvious spelling errors; however, some responses were transliterated and representative of the phonetic pronunciation of the child’s first word.
+As the input for the child’s first word was free response, parents’ responses were standardized for ease of analysis.
+Data cleaning involved fixing obvious spelling errors; however, some responses were transliterated and representative of the phonetic pronunciation of the child’s first word.
 In instances when the intended word was obvious, the standardized first word became the final and correct pronunciation.
 When the meaning of the word was not immediately apparent, the researcher relied on the parent’s description of the circumstances surrounding the word and/or the parent’s classification of the word type, and the standardized word was listed as the final and correct form.
-However, if the word was unintelligible, the standardized form was listed as “N/A” and it was not included in subsequent analyses.
+Words for which this procedure was not possible were excluded from further analyses (N=XYZ).

 Survey 2: Amazon Mechanical Turk